hiscoder-com/bible-verse-image/src/components/Canvas/CanvasFigure.md

 - `fillColor` (_string_, default: 'white'): The fill color of the oval.
 - `strokeColor` (_string_, default: 'black'): The stroke color of the oval's border.
 - `strokeWidth` (_number_, default: 1): The width of the oval's border in pixels.
+- `filter` (fuction, default: none): The filter property accepts a value of "none" or one or more of the following filter functions in a string.
+  - `url()`: Takes an IRI pointing to an SVG filter element, which may be embedded in an external XML file.
+  - `blur()`: Applies a Gaussian blur to the drawing.
+It defines the value of the standard deviation to the Gaussian function, i.e., how many pixels on the screen blend into each other; thus, a larger value will create more blur.
+A value of 0 leaves the input unchanged.
+  - `brightness()`: Applies a linear multiplier to the drawing, making it appear brighter or darker.
+A value under 100% darkens the image, while a value over 100% brightens it.
+A value of 0% will create an image that is completely black, while a value of 100% leaves the input unchanged.
+  - `contrast()`: Adjusts the contrast of the drawing.
+A value of 0% will create a drawing that is completely black.
+A value of 100% leaves the drawing unchanged.
+  - `drop-shadow()`:Applies a drop shadow effect to the drawing.
+A drop shadow is effectively a blurred, offset version of the drawing's alpha mask drawn in a particular color, composited below the drawing.
+This function takes up to five arguments:
+  - `<offset-x>`: See `<length>` for possible units.
+Specifies the horizontal distance of the shadow.
+  - `<offset-y>`:See `<length>` for possible units.
+Specifies the vertical distance of the shadow.
+  - `<blur-radius>`: The larger this value, the bigger the blur, so the shadow becomes bigger and lighter.
+Negative values are not allowed.
+  - `<color>`: See `<color>` values for possible keywords and notations.
+  - `grayscale()`:Converts the drawing to grayscale.
+A value of 100% is completely grayscale.
+A value of 0% leaves the drawing unchanged.
+  - `hue-rotate()`: Applies a hue rotation on the drawing.
+A value of 0deg leaves the input unchanged.
+  - `invert()`: Inverts the drawing.
+A value of 100% means complete inversion.
+A value of 0% leaves the drawing unchanged.
+  - `opacity()`: Applies transparency to the drawing.
+A value of 0% means completely transparent.
+A value of 100% leaves the drawing unchanged.
+  - `saturate()`: Saturates the drawing.
+A value of 0% means completely un-saturated.
+A value of 100% leaves the drawing unchanged.
+  - `sepia()`: Converts the drawing to sepia.
+A value of 100% means completely sepia.
+A value of 0% leaves the drawing unchanged.

 ```jsx
 import React from 'react';